Tony Naylor: Port Vale

+Telford United

-Following a brief stay at Stone Dominoes, the pint-sized forward joined Conference National outfit Telford United shortly into the 2003–04 campaign, linking up with one of his strike partners from his Port Vale days in Lee Mills.
+Following a brief stay at Stone Dominoes, Naylor joined Conference National club Telford United shortly into the 2003–04 campaign, linking up with one of his strike partners from his Port Vale days in Lee Mills.
 Naylor quickly endeared himself to the supporters at the New Bucks Head with his trademark pacey and tenacious displays particularly when he scored the second goal in a 2–1 victory of local rivals Shrewsbury Town in the FA Trophy.
-Naylor eventually went on to make 29 appearances during the season scoring 11 goals.
-Despite helping Telford to reach the fourth round of the FA Cup and the semi-finals of the FA Trophy, United were beset by off the field problems during the final few months of the 2003–04 season, and folded at the end of the campaign after their finances spiralled out of control.
-Naylor was again on the lookout for a new club and was linked with a move to Shrewsbury Town after his impressive displays against them for Telford, but this never materialised, and after several fruitless trials he eventually retired from the professional game.
+Naylor eventually made 29 appearances during the season, scoring 11 goals.
+Despite helping Telford to reach the fourth round of the FA Cup and the semi-finals of the FA Trophy, United were beset by off the field problems during the final few months of the 2003–04 season and folded at the end of the campaign after their finances spiralled out of control.
+Naylor was again on the lookout for a new club and was linked with a move to Shrewsbury Town after his impressive displays against them for Telford, but this never materialised.
+After several fruitless trials, he eventually retired from the professional game.

+Later career

-He joined former club Port Vale in March 2005, now managed by his former strike partner Martin Foyle, but did not make an appearance.
-During the 2005–06 season Naylor joined Ashton United as assistant to manager Scott Green, a former teammate of his from their Telford days.
-When the club were hit by an injury crisis he donned his boots once more and scored twice from the penalty spot in a 2–2 draw at Frickley Athletic.
+Naylor joined his former club, Port Vale, in March 2005, now managed by his former strike partner Martin Foyle, but did not play a first-team game.
+During the 2005–06 season Naylor joined Northern Premier League Premier Division club Ashton United as assistant to the manager Scott Green, a former teammate of his from their Telford days.
+When an injury crisis hit the club, he donned his boots once more and scored twice from the penalty spot in a 2–2 draw at Frickley Athletic.